FabianFriederichs/NTCCalibration/README.md

 using the gcode commands `M105` or `M155`.
 In the advanced configuration header (*Configuration_adv.h*), `SHOW_TEMP_ADC_VALUES` must be defined to get raw ADC readings along with the temperatures.

-For temperature data, a thermocouple based thermometer is a good option.
+For temperature data, a thermocouple-based thermometer is a good option.
 To get the most accurate readings, drill a small hole into the side of your nozzle and place the thermocouple in there.
 I also had luck with simply holding it firmly into the nozzle orifice.